nshi-stat/surrosurvo/README.md

 # surrosurvo package

-## Evaluation of Individual-Level Surrogacy for Survival and Ordinal Endpoints
+## Evaluation of Individual-Level Surrogacy for Survival and Ordinal, Continuous, or Survival Endpoints in Data with Ties

-An implementation of Kendall's rank correlation coefficient for survival and ordinal endpoints:
+An implementation of Kendall's rank correlation coefficient for survival and ordinal, continuous, or survival endpoints in data with ties:

 - Oakes D. A model for association in bivariate survival data.
   *Journal of the Royal Statistical Society: Series B (Methodological)* 1982;